Contrast-Security-OSS/DeveloperLearnGuide/docs/Cache Control Weakness.md

 ### Impact
 <br/>
 When caching heeaders are missing or malformed, attackers may be able to access sensitive information previously displayed to the user, such as passwords and bank details.
+The severity can vary depending on the sensitivity of the information cached.

 ## Anti-Caching Controls by Language